 For this project, you don’t have to be a power tools expert.
 However, there are a few things you’ll need to be comfortable with:

-If you don’t have power tools at your disposal, you can also have the peg board cut at Lowe’s or Home Depot for just a few extra bucks.
+If you don’t have saws at your disposal, you can also have the peg board cut at Lowe’s or Home Depot for just a few extra bucks.
 Which you may need to do anyway if you have a smaller car.
 The board comes as a 4’x4′ board and barely fit into my SUV.

 The prep time for getting the board ready was fairly minimal, what actually took me the longest was deciding what all to include on the board.
 Here are the basic steps to creating your own pegboard: